-There are several reasons that holiday depression is such a compelling story for the media.
+There are several reasons that holiday sadness is such a compelling story for the media.
 First, people are more likely to be focused on others during the holidays.
 Culturally, we’re wired to be more compassionate this time of year—hence all those iconic red kettles and bell-ringers.
 Even our tax code creates an end-of-year rush of charitable donations.
 This time of year, we think of other people.
 It’s only natural that reporters and bloggers think of those that might not be as happy as they are around the holidays.
 In addition, there are those that feel guilty for feeling great.
 As a longtime journalist, I can tell you that reporters are trained to look for the story outside of themselves.
 When they look around a festive newsroom, the good reporters wonder about who isn’t quite so festive.
 They might think, “What about people that don’t have friends and family?
 That would be sad.”
 Typically, the news tends to focus on the other people.
 When reporters start to ask around, they’ll definitely find sadness to report on—even during the holidays.

 So the myth of a peak in suicides around the holidays continues to get passed along.
 Now that you’ve stretched your mind a bit about how the coverage of suicide during the holidays gets continued, let’s consider another perspective.
 What if depression does actually peak during the holidays?
 Wait.
 Didn’t we just dispel that rumor?
 Not necessarily.

-“It is possible that people who experience depression are just better at handling it during the holiday season,” explains Master Hypnotist Beverly Craddock, of Hawaii Hypnosis Center, in Honolulu.
+“It is possible that people who experience hopelessness are just better at handling it during the holiday season,” explains Master Hypnotist Beverly Craddock, of Hawaii Hypnosis Center, in Honolulu.
 “If we know that the holidays will trigger feelings of frustration, loneliness and loss because of people who have died during the year or because of family stress, then we’re more likely to reach deep inside and use our best coping strategies during the holidays.”

 People may also be more likely to avoid expressing sadness around the holidays because they don’t want to negatively impact other people’s experience.